Online Student Policies and Procedures

 State Authorization

 The University of Texas at El Paso is an approved SARA (State Authorization Reciprocity Agreements) institution in the State of Texas.
-Thus, operation of UTEP’s online programs is authorized in approved SARA states, except where noted on the UTEP Connect Online Regulations website.
+Thus, operation of UTEP’s online programs is authorized in approved SARA states, except where noted on the UTEP Online Regulations website.
 For a current list of approved SARA states, please refer to the NC-SARA website, http://nc-sara.org/.

-UTEP Connect program availability varies by state.
+UTEP Online program availability varies by state.
 Program admission at the time of acceptance is dependent upon the student’s physical location at the time of admission.
 Should a student change location prior to completion of the program, continuation in the program is contingent upon program availability in the student’s new location.
 It is the student’s responsibility to notify the university in the event of a change in physical location.

 Programs in fields which lead to professional licensure may not meet licensure requirements in states outside of Texas.
-Students may find more detailed information about their home state’s requirements by visiting the UTEP Connect Professional Licensure website.
+Students may find more detailed information about their home state’s requirements by visiting the UTEP Online Professional Licensure website.

 Specific questions related to State Authorization or professional licensure outside of Texas can be directed to State.Authorization@utep.edu.